THAILAND

 Remember: There are less than 30,000 of the species left in the world and under 4,000 in Thailand 20% of which are believed to live in Chiang Mai province.

-*if you are arriving on Feb 2nd, please note that some flights arrive around midnight.
-These flights listed at midnight on Feb 2nd are actually LATE night, just after 11:59pm on Feb 1st, so rooms will not be ready when you arrive around 2am.
-Please discuss this with Laura before booking.
+*if you are arriving on January 29, please note that some flights arrive around midnight.
+These flights listed at midnight on Jan 29 are actually LATE night, just after 11:59pm on Jan 28, so rooms will not be ready when you arrive around 2am.
+Please discuss this with OYG before booking.

-We will provide a pick up for airport arrivals on the 2nd.
-If you are already on Chiang Mai, we will provide you with our hotel details so you can meet us there.
-Because we’ll be a smaller group (16 max) – we’ll make introductions and share arrivals in advance.
+We will provide a pick up for airport arrivals on the 29th.
+If you are already in Chiang Mai, we will provide you with our hotel details so you can meet us there.
+Because we’ll be a smaller group (16-18) – we’ll make introductions and share arrivals in advance.

-After our week at Elephant Nature Park, we can transport you back to Chiang Mai (if you’ve addd some extra time there) or directly to the International Airport.
+After your week at Elephant Nature Park, we can transport you back to Chiang Mai (if you’ve add some extra time there) or directly to the International Airport.

-Please consider purchasing Trip Insurance to protect your investment is you can’t travel or have flight delays, baggage loss, etc .
-Informatiuon is provided a the time of enrollment.
-At the LEAST, ENP requires that each colunteer have at a minimum emergency medical insurance.
-This can be purhcsed from a variety of providers and is typically $40-$80.
+Please consider purchasing Trip Insurance to protect your investment if you can’t travel or have flight delays, baggage loss, etc .
+Information is provided at the time of enrollment.
+ENP requires (at a minimum) that each volunteer have at a minimum emergency medical insurance.
+This can be purchased from a variety of providers and is typically $50-$80.

 She was drawn to her first yoga class in 2001 to live a deeper life.
 Her true self was ignited and her life became one of devotion.
 Alyson has studied: Hatha, vinyasa, tantra, ashtanga, restorative, yin, zen mediation, qi-gong, yoga nidra, trance dance, and some good, old-fashioned sitting quietly on the floor.
 Her teaching, yoga practice, and healing ability and has taken her around the world to practice, study, and teach.
 [Read more about Alyson]

-For the Chiang Mai retreat nights, we can offer single or double occupancy rooms (those are the images below), for our service week at Elephant Nature Park, simple volunteer accommodations are all shared (2-5 volunteers per accommodation).
+For the Chiang Mai retreat nights, we can offer deluxe single or double occupancy rooms at your retreat spa hotel.
+For your service week at Elephant Nature Park, simple volunteer accommodations are offered as shared, 2 per room.
+Each room has a private bathroom and shower.

 Chiang Mai Accommodations

-The ultimate in pampering and relaxation to acclimate from your long travel. (scroll for images)
+The ultimate in pampering and relaxation to acclimate from your long travel.
+These deluxe rooms at our 4* retreat hotel include 1 or 2 beds, private bathroom with shower and soaking tub.

 ELEPHANT NATURE PARK